dandandanoneil/team-profile-generator/README.md

 # Team Profile Generator
-Command line application that generates html for software engineering team profiles
+Command line application that generates an HTML page with team profiles for a software engineering team.
+The application uses Inquirer to prompt the user, and builds HTML from existing templates, adding employee info from the user and creating new HTML elements for each team member.

 ## Table of Contents
 - [Installation Steps](#installation-steps)